Skip to contents

 library(ggplot2)

-There are multiple (work in progress) inference possible with the underlying implementation, but the API around them is still being worked out.
+There are multiple (work in progress) inference methods available with the underlying implementation, but the API around them is still being worked out.

 Setup